friedger/stacks-send-many/README.md

 # stacks-send-many

-UI for send-many contract
+UI for sending tokens to many recipients at the same time using the `transfer-many` of the token contract or special `send-many` contracts.

 ## URL format

+## Tokens

+Each token has its own path like `https://sendstx.com/not`, `https://sendstx.com/sbtc`, etc.

+For stx transfers use just `https://sendstx.com/`

+## Chains

+You can add `?chain=testnet` for transactions on testnet.

+### Recipients

-if you want to use a quick url, just add one or many recipient params like this:
+If you want to use a quick url, just add one or many recipient params like this:

 ```ts
 const params = new URLSearchParams([